riversidecoaching/emenu/README.md

-# tamstore, an ecommerce UI built on Bootstrap
+# an accessible digital menu interface for hospitality retailers